Adachi Tokyo, Japan Travel Guide

 Supportive walking shoes are a must for all travelers.
 Choose well-broken-in Sneakers or walking shoes.

 These are very handy.
-You frequently remove your shoes when at temples, traditional restaurants, and some accommodations.
+You frequently remove your shoes when at places of worship, traditional restaurants, and certain lodgings.
 Slip-ons save time and effort.

 Beneficial during the monsoon or if you're planning extensive outdoor exploration in autumn or winter.
 Keeps your feet not wet and comfortable.